 These listings change each year.
 Read about the complete set of offerings here.

 STARTALK — FREE government sponsored day camps and residential sleep-away language camp programs across the United State where students ages 12-18 can learn Arabic, Chinese, Dari, Hindi, Persian, Portuguese, Russian, Swahili, Turkish, and Urdu.
-The choices for 2014 won’t be available until late winter but it is worth visiting the web site to get a sense of the many options that existed in 2013 like this one, 2 weeks learning Russia on a college campus, for free, for grades 9-12.
+The choices for 2014 won’t be available until late winter.
+For the residential programs, students live on a college campus.
 Teachers can also apply.

 The Federal Service Language Academy is a great, low-cost idea for rising sophomores, juniors and seniors who want to pursue language studies and possibly a career in the foreign service.
 The program runs June 8-27 or July 6-25 for 2014.
-For twenty-one days, students are immersed in a foreign language and culture in an academic environment hosted by the University of North Georgia in partnership with the Georgia Department of Education.
-You live in a residence hall in the same vicinity as your fellow students who are learning the same language and are asked to communicate in your language as much as possible.
-For career exploration purposes, guest speakers from federal agencies like the US Department of State, FBI, CIA, Army or Homeland Security will present information on careers in their specialties.
-Students may also be awarded one high school unit of academic credit for successful achievement of first or second-year Arabic, Chinese, Korean, German, Russian, or Portuguese proficiency levels.
+For twenty-one days, students are immersed in a foreign language and culture in an academic environment hosted by the University of North Georgia.
+You live in a residence hall with students who are learning the same language and communicate in your language as much as possible.
+Guest speakers from federal agencies like the US Department of State, FBI, CIA, Army or Homeland Security will present information on careers in their specialties.
+Students can get academic credit for successful achievement of first or second-year Arabic, Chinese, Korean, German, Russian, or Portuguese proficiency levels.
 The cost is $1895 for three weeks.

 Marie Walsh Sharpe Foundation Art Seminar — This prestigious two-week FREE seminar allows students to gain a stronger foundation of skills and understanding in the visual arts through experiencing college-level drawing and painting classes in a group setting.
 Open to high school juniors, transportation NOT included.
 At Colorado College.